 If you haven’t checked our video on how we butcher our backyard chickens go here.

 The meat may already be a little challenging depending on the chicken breed.
 It’s better to butcher sooner than later.
 Unlike birds raised for meat, they won’t grow much more significantly to give you more meat; it will only make the meat more challenging.

 If you are on the fence, here are some quick reasons I prefer to have a Rooster, and you can check out how vital a Rooster is when you free-range your flock here.

-Protection– They will alert the flock for any land and sky predators.
+Protection– They will alert the flock to any land and sky predators.
 It is one of my favorite things to watch the Roosters over the years sit back, call the ladies over for food and be on alert 24/7.

 Bossy– They do keep the flock in order.
 From where they should be foraging for food for the day and who is out of line.
 A Rooster is a great leader for the hens.

 Feathers – Okay, basically, they are pretty!
-Depending on what breed you have, the color ranges and feathers are gorgeous.
+The color ranges and feathers are gorgeous depending on what breed you have.